developer-zebra/developer-zebra-site/src/enterprise-browser/1-4/guide/pb2/index.md

 ## Windows Mobile/CE using Webkit
 **Complete this section only after following the [Common Steps For Most Migrations](#commonstepsformostmigrations) above**, and only if migrating to Windows Mobile or Windows CE with Webkit.
 If using the IE rendering engine, go back to the previous section.

-####Enable ActiveX Controls
+####Enable ActiveX Objects
-If the PocketBrowser uses ActiveX controls, the legacy ActiveX object must be preloaded when EB initializes.
+If the PocketBrowser uses ActiveX controls, the legacy ActiveX Objects must be preloaded when EB initializes.

 **Specify a value of "1" in the [PreloadLegacyActiveX](/enterprise-browser/1-4/guide/configreference/#preloadlegacyactivex) parameter**, as below: